AndrewWHans/database-systems/reddit-style-db/proposal.md

 This highlights how database design is not just about structure, but also about maintaining performance and reliability over time.

 ---

+### 12.6 Follow-Up Questions

+- How do large-scale platforms optimize complex queries like threaded comments at scale?
+- What strategies are used to handle extremely high write loads (e.g., votes, comments)?
+- How often should database performance metrics be reviewed in production?
+- What are best practices for testing schema changes without impacting live systems?